SKasaei/N-wayMergingProcess/README.md

 6) Update Epsilon files by additional files;
 7) Run the project as Eclipse Application.

-# NPM For The Running Example
+# NPM execution flow for an example
 ![OnClose Example](RunningExample/NMP.gif)